-The bin company will contact you if you do, however it’s always preferable if the bin is placed on private property to avoid the need to get a permit.
+The bin company will contact you if you do, however it is always preferable if the bin is placed on private property to avoid the need to get a permit.

-Click here to see if your local council requires that you apply for a permit to place the bin on public property.
+Check with your local council to see if they require that you apply for a permit to place the bin on public property such as footpaths.

 Everyskip uses percentage rating system that starts all skip hire companies on 100% rating, when there is a downgrade to skip hire companies rating they will lose 1% that will be returned in 28 days.

-Hire of the skip bin, delivery, collection, waste disposal costs and GST are all included in the price shown on everyskip.com.au.
+Hire of the skip bin, delivery, collection, waste disposal costs and GST are all included in the price on everyskip.com.au

-Everyskip offers two terms, 1 – 5 days and 5 – 10 days which provides plenty of time to fill the skip bin in most circumstances.
-If you require the skip bin longer, order the skip bin for 5 – 10 days and discuss your extended loading term requirements with the skip bin company.
+Everyskip offers two terms: 1 - 7 days and 7 - 14 days which provides plenty of time to fill the skip bin in most circumstances.
+If you require the skip bin longer, order the skip bin for 7 - 14 days and discuss your extended loading term requirements with the skip bin company.

 It depends on the skip hire company you have selected through everyskip.com.au.
 Please contact your skip supplier directly via the details on your booking confirmation to request an early collection.
 Companies will usually do their best to collect as soon as possible but it depends on how busy they are.